Wakonda's Dream: Music

 Generally, what I’m doing is a synthesis.
 I have created something new from many diverse sources.
 My background draws on the African American tradition, jazz particularly.
 I developed my own voice as an opera composer that hopefully is not imitative or derivative.
 My work has a rhythmic quality to it, with rhythmic structure as its foundation.
-Even in my choral writing, the choir is like a drum."He includes known songs, as well as blues, jazz and gospel-inflected music, and underlying Native American rhythms.
+Even in my choral writing, the choir is like a drum."

 Vision for production

 Levine describes the stage setting as "very simple.
 The action takes place on a raked surface surrounded by the chorus and a company of American Indian dancers.
 They are on stage throughout the entire performance, like spirits."

 Set designer Peter Harrison says, “The scenic design for Wakonda’s Dream approaches the piece on several levels to reflect the psychological and spiritual realities which co-exist musically and in the libretto.
 The unmoored world of Justin and his family is a floating raked earthen plain, littered with the detritus of contemporary Native American existence – nature that has been drained of the life and fertility it once held for native people – and filled with the trash of civilization: a broken motorcycle, old tires, crates, abandoned rusty oil drum, etc." He continues, "The plain is also, on another level, the place where past ancestors have seen the Spirit of the earth, danced their shaman dances, and buried their dead to find a peace the modern world begrudges them.
 When Sonny or Arlington are on stage, I want them to stand out apart from the dancers, while the Labelles seem like they are more at peace while on stage."